jepstein-eagle/adaptable/packages/adaptable/readme/functions/percent-bar-function.md

 **Can we see the underlying value in the cell?**

 Yes - you can do this either at Design Time or at Run Time.

+**We used to be able to see negative and positive values in the same bar - why has that changed?**

+In version 7 of AdapTable we introduced Ranges.
+These allow you to set multiple colours for the percent bar depending on the value.  one result of this is that percent bars no longer show minus values the way that they did so previously.

 ### Further Information